MuradKhalil/ing_it_class_visit/README.md

 ### Some feature engineering advice:
  - in order to start a JupyterLab session run: ```$ kedro jupyter lab```
  - check for missing values and drop or impute those.
 However, some ML algorithms handle missing values natively
  - check for categorical variables.
-One hot encoding is a common and the simplest way to handle those.
+One hot encoding is a common way to handle those.
  - scale numeric values